Agents / Standard term

 Expose the notes through a Model Context Protocol (MCP) server, then keep permissions narrow and version the server contract.

-Common confusion: The Model Context Protocol (MCP) handles the connection, not the security.
-The tool descriptions and data that flow through it become part of what the AI trusts and acts on, so a poorly scoped MCP server can give an agent far more access than you intended.
+Common confusion: MCP handles the connection, not the security.
+The tool descriptions and data that flow through it become part of what the AI trusts and acts on.
+A poorly scoped server can give an agent far more access than you intended.